NFL Bet Types - How To Bet on the NFL

 NFL Over/Under (Totals)

-The third and final of the “Big Three” NFL bet types is the totals wager, which is commonly called the NFL over/under bet in the US.
-NFL over/unders are not concerned with who wins or loses.
+The third part of a game line is the over/under.
+NFL over/under bets are not concerned with who wins or loses.
 Instead, your sportsbook will assign a number to each game, and your task is to choose whether the two teams will combine to score more points or fewer points than that number:

 Here, if you think the Cowboys and Redskins will combine to score 38 or more points, you would pick the over.
 If you think they’ll score 37 or fewer points, you’d take the under.
 The moneyline, or price, is the same for both sides (-110), but this isn’t always the case.

-For NFL games, most sportsbooks will offer halftime bets, also called first half bets.
-These comprise the three main bet types listed above (spreads, straights, and totals), but they’re limited to only the first half of a given game.
+Most sportsbooks will offer second-half wagers.
+These comprise the three main types listed above (spreads, straights, and totals), but they’re limited to only the first half of a given game.
 Sportsbooks used to simply halve their full-game odds to offer halftime lines, but that is no longer the rule, and many factors go into where a book sets its first half lines.

-Quarter bets are the same as halftime bets, only the odds are reduced further to reflect individual quarters.
-NFL quarter bets will always be labeled by the quarter to which they refer (first, second, third, or fourth), and you will commonly find spread, straight, and over/under quarter lines offered at most NFL betting sites.
+These are the same as halftime odds, only the moneylines are reduced further to reflect individual quarters.
+Quarter wagers will always be labeled by the quarter to which they refer (first, second, third, or fourth), and you will commonly find spread, straight, and over/under quarter lines offered at most online sportsbooks.

 NFL Props

-NFL proposition bets are wagers on an individual team or player performances within a given contest.
-NFL player props allow bettors to put money on things like the total number of TDs a QB tosses, the total number of yards an RB tallies, and so on.
-NFL team props are similar, allowing bettors to place wagers on how many total yards an offense will rack up, how many turnovers a defense will force, and more.
+NFL propositions are wagers on an individual team or player performances within a given contest.
+Player props allow for gambling on things like the total number of TDs a QB tosses, the total number of yards an RB tallies, and so on.
+Team props are similar, allowing you to place wagers on how many total yards an offense will rack up, how many turnovers a defense will force, and more.
 Sportsbooks may also offer game props and broadcast props on marquee matchups.
-There is always an abundance of Super Bowl props available for the NFL's biggest game.
+There is always an abundance of Super Bowl props available for the big game.

 NFL Futures

-For most US bettors, NFL futures are what keeps them going through the eternal funk of the football offseason.
-Futures wagers are exactly what they sound like: bets that are based on longer-term outcomes.
-The most common type of NFL futures bet is the Super Bowl future, where you can bet on the team to win the next NFL title.
-This comes as no surprise since Super Bowl betting sees some of biggest action at any legal US friendly sportsbook.
-You can also typically find future odds for the NFL Playoffs and the NFL Pro Bowl.
-Futures odds are typically available year-round, with the odds paying out better the further out you place your bets.
+For most, NFL futures are what keeps them going through the eternal funk of the football offseason.
+Futures wagers are exactly what they sound like: wagers that are based on longer-term outcomes.
+The most common type of futures are for the Super Bowl, where you can gamble on the team to win the next title.
+This comes as no surprise since the Super Bowl sees some of the biggest action at legal US-friendly sportsbooks.
+You can also typically find future odds for the NFL Playoffs and the Pro Bowl.
+Futures odds are typically available year-round, with the odds paying out more the further out you commit.

 NFL Specials

-In many parts of the world, specials betting is just another term for prop betting.
-However, in the US market, that’s not the case.
-In the NFL, a special is a type of futures bet that isn’t strictly related to action on the field.
-NFL specials are commonly reserved for newsworthy behind-the-scenes events, like whether or not a player will be traded, ending a holdout, sign a big contract, etc. Draft specials are especially popular in the NFL, allowing bettors to wager on a prospective star’s chances to be picked by a given team.
+Specials are commonly reserved for newsworthy behind-the-scenes events, like whether or not a player will be traded, ending a holdout, signing a big contract, etc. Draft specials are especially popular, allowing you to wager on a prospective star’s chances of being picked by a given team.

-Parlay wagers are popular at NFL betting sites, allowing the bettor to combine multiple different wagers into one giant bet with a bigger payout than the sum of its constituent parts placed individually.
-Most NFL sportsbooks will allow parlay tickets to combine 10 or more wagers, and you can sometimes even place cross-sport parlays, combining NFL bets and college football bets (or MLB bets, or NBA bets, etc.).
+Parlay wagers are popular, allowing you to combine multiple different wagers into one giant bet with a bigger payout than the sum of its constituent parts placed individually.
+Most NFL sportsbooks will allow parlay tickets to combine 10 or more wagers, and you can sometimes even place cross-sport parlays.

 NFL Pleasers

 An NFL pleaser is the exact opposite of a teaser.
-Instead of moving the lines in your favor, pleaser bets move the lines of your parlay in the sportsbook’s favor.
-Pleasers are much tougher to hit on, but the payouts are substantially better than those of standard parlays.
-(There is some debate as to which party is actually being “pleased” by a pleaser bet: the sportsbook or the bettor.)
+Instead of moving the lines in your favor, pleasers move the lines of your parlay in the sportsbook’s favor.
+Pleasers are much tougher to hit on, but the payouts are substantially more than those of standard parlays.

 NFL If Bets